 We all know how to lose weight; eat less and exercise more!
 It’s that easy, right?
 The answer seems so simple.
-But if weight loss is so easy then why are more and more women struggling with their weight?
+But if weight loss is so easy then why are more and more of us struggling with their weight?
 Why is something that should be so straight forward seemingly impossible for so many of us?
 The truth is: losing weight is hard!

 The Psychology Behind Weight Loss